Postal Exam 474: Questions, Answers & Expert Tips

 For example, you have stated that you worked in customer service for two years.

-On the exam, you may receive a question asking how long you worked in customer service, with the following answers to choose from:
+On the exam, you may receive a question asking like the following:

 a) 0 to 6 months